3735943886/tuya2mqtt/README.add.md

   * `Download DP Name mappings?`
   * `Poll local devices?`

-Once completed, a `devices.json` file will be created in your current directory.
-This file contains all the discovered Tuya Wi-Fi devices and any Zigbee/BLE sub-devices connected to a hub.
+Once completed, a `devices.json` file will be created in the current directory.
+This file contains all discovered Tuya Wi-Fi devices and any Zigbee/BLE sub-devices connected to a hub.

 #### 2\.
 Add devices from `devices.json` in bulk

-The `devices.json` file stores your device list in JSON format.
-To register these devices with `tuya2mqtt`, you need to publish each device's information from the file to the `tuya2mqtt/device/add` topic.
+The `devices.json` file stores the device list in JSON format.
+To register these devices with `tuya2mqtt`, it is necessary to publish each device's information from the file to the `tuya2mqtt/device/add` topic.

 It is crucial to **add the Wi-Fi devices first** so that the parent gateways are registered, followed by the sub-devices (Zigbee/BLE).

-You can use the following Python script to automate this process.
+The following Python script can be used to automate this process.

 ```python
 import json